BND Hamburger Icon

 Speech recognition

 IVR systems with built-in speech recognition allow users to speak aloud in response to questions rather than only using their phone’s keypad.
-If all your business needs is an elementary IVR system to route calls in your office and give out basic information like your location and hours of operation, a simple touch-tone platform will serve your needs.
+If all your business needs is an elementary IVR system to route calls among your team and give out basic information like your location and hours of operation, a simple touch-tone platform will serve your needs.
 Speech recognition tools are often pricier than touch-tone systems, but they’re worth the cost if your IVR needs are more complex.

 Self-service

 When an IVR vendor offers self-service IVR, it usually means the product is intended for basic use for inbound calling.
 Many providers sell comprehensive IVR services and also have separate, lower-priced self-service IVR options.
-If your business only requires simple call routing or bill paying, and you don’t need outbound calling, self-service is probably the way to go.
+If your small business only requires simple call routing or bill paying, and you don’t need outbound calling, self-service is probably the way to go.
 Note that many self-service options do not have speech recognition.

 Text-to-speech

 It’s always worth asking vendors if their IVR packages include any text-to-speech services.
 Text-to-speech is exactly what it sounds like: To set up your IVR system prompts using text-to-speech, you type in the prompt (like “Please press 4”), and select from a menu of voices to say that prompt.
-This type of service gives your IVR system a professional and consistent sound and negates the need to hire a voice actor or to do the recordings in-house.
-You should also ask if there are limitations to any included text-to-speech services and if there are caps on how many recordings you can make and how often you can change your menus.

 Integrations

 Many IVR providers facilitate full integration with existing databases, websites and CRM systems.
 As you might expect, vendors that offer integration are often higher priced than those that don’t, but they bring a lot to the table.
+Consider that not all integrations are necessary, though.
+For example, a B2B (business-to-business) company with a team too small to serve lots of businesses might not need a CRM to adequately keep tabs on current and prospective clients.

-With an IVR system that’s not integrated, a caller that’s routed through to a live person will have to relay to that customer service rep who they are, their customer ID, and other pertinent information.
+That said, for B2C businesses, with an IVR system that’s not integrated, a caller that’s routed through to a live person will have to relay to that customer service rep who they are, their customer ID, and other pertinent information.
 That representative will then have to look up the customer’s history in the company’s CRM or client database.
 With an integrated system, a customer calling could say (or type) their name or password, and the IVR system would instantly access their information, giving the rep the details immediately.

 Integration is also essential for automated bill-paying through IVR services, but it’s really helpful for delivering a higher level of customer service in general since it makes it easier for customers to convey information and more effortless for representatives to access information for the client they’re speaking to.
 [Read related article: How to Provide Customer Service Like a Luxury Brand.]